IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

    ```
    > Note: Username and Password of admin identity should be the ones which was created in Step #3 above.

-   This command will return you the base64 encoded MSP ID, certificate and private Key for the new user.
+   The output of this command will have the base64 encoded MSP ID, certificate and private Key for the new user.
 Make a note of those, it will be used in further steps.

 ## 5. Deploy the Fabric Java SDK Client application on IBM Kubernetes Service

-As discussed before, need to decide on which Kubernetes cluster you would like to deploy the application.
-The application can be deployed on Kubernetes using devops toolchain.
+As discussed before, need to decide on which Kubernetes cluster you would like to deploy the application and deploy your Java SDK client application using devops toolchain.

 * Create a [toolchain](https://cloud.ibm.com/devops/create) to `Develop a Kubernetes App`.
 * Follow the instructions to deploy your application explained [here](https://www.ibm.com/cloud/architecture/tutorials/use-develop-kubernetes-app-toolchain?task=1).